corda/token-sdk/README.md

 ### !!!
 REMEMBER: THIS PROJECT IS OPEN SOURCE - THAT MEANS YOU CAN SUBMIT PULL REQUESTS TO ADD THE FUNCTIONALITY YOU NEED IF IT IS NOT CURRENTLY AVAILABLE. !!!

+## Release Candidate 01

+Release candidate 1 is available.
+Please see branch `release/1.0-RC01`.

+Known issues:

+1. Redeem flows still require refactoring.
+2. Some tests are ignored while we investigate why they are failing
+3. Docs and examples are still to come.

 ## What is the token SDK?

 The token SDK is a set of libraries which provide CorDapp developers